Neppari/COMP.SE.200-2024-2025-1/README.md

 ## Instructions

 Install required dependencies (run in the project root):
 Command: npm install

+**Don't do this, codebase gives errors instead of just tests**
 Run in root folder to detect issues (bugs, bad patterns etc):
 Command: npm run lint

+**Don't do this, codebase gives errors instead of just tests**
 Run to check formatting, or to autofix it:
 Command: npm run format
 Command: npm run format:fix

-You can now run tests with cd COMP.SE.200-2024-2025-1 then npm test
+Run tests in the root folder:
+Command: npm test